Efficient Fair Division with Minimal Sharing

 Thus, a fair fPO allocation with $0$ sharings exists if and only if $a_1,\dots,a_p$ can be partitioned into two subsets of equal sum.

 We have reduced \textsc{Partition} to an allocation problem with $\D{v}=p-1\leq C\cdot m^\alpha$.
-Since $m=m(p)$ is bounded by a polynomial in $p$, the length of binary representation of $\mathbf{v}$ is bounded by a polynomial of the size of \textsc{Partition} instance. \footnote{ { What is the run-time complexity of the minimization problem in the intermediate range, in which $\D{v}$ is super-logarithmic but sub-polynomial in $m$, for example when $\D{v} = \log^c{m}$ for some constant $c>1$?
-An answer by \citet{young2019partition} to a similar question indicates that this question is related to the well-known Exponential-Time Hypothesis. } } \end{proof}
+Since $m=m(p)$ is bounded by a polynomial in $p$, the length of binary representation of $\mathbf{v}$ is bounded by a polynomial of the size of \textsc{Partition} instance. \end{proof}

-\begin{remark}[alternative objectives in Theorem~\ref{thm:nagents-different-easy}] Instead of the number of sharings, one can optimize other objectives, for example, the number of shared objects, the number of sharings in a given subset of objects $S\subset [m]$ (where $S$ is a subset of objects that are particularly ``hard to share''), the total value of shared objects $\sum_{i\in[n]}\sum_{o \ \mathrm{shared \ by } \ i}|v_{i,o}|$, or the maximum number of agents who share a single object.

-For the latter objectives, we will skip step \ref{item:upperbound} (i.e., we will not discard fPO graphs with more than $n-1$ sharings).
-Still, by Remark \ref{rem:sharing-upper-bound}, the number of sharings in any fPO allocation is at most $\frac{n(n-1)}{2}(\D{v}+1)$.
-Hence, the total number of variables and constraints in the LP is independent of $m$, the LP is solvable in constant time (when $n$ is fixed), and the complexity is dictated by the time needed to enumerate all fPO graphs.

-Similarly, instead of envy-freeness we can use other fairness notions, such as weighted envy-freeness (see~\citet{branzei2019chores}) or weighted proportionality capturing unequal ownership rights, or any other fairness notion that can be represented by a constant (in $m$) number of linear inequalities on the allocation matrix.
-If there exists an fPO allocation satisfying the chosen fairness notion, our algorithm will find it.
-Otherwise, the algorithm will indicate that such an allocation does not exist.